-- 1. The full-time equivalence (FTE) for a part-time course is defined with reference to an equivalent full-time course, where such a course exists. - 2.
-Calculation of the FTE can be based on either of the following: - · credit points studied - duration of the course.
+- The full-time equivalence (FTE) for a part-time course is defined with reference to an equivalent full-time course, where such a course exists.
+Student FTE recorded in HESES should relate to the years of instance being counted. - 2.
+Calculation of the FTE can be based on either of the following: - credit points studied - duration of the course.
 This should be used only where the intensity of study for the whole course is uniform across each year of instance.